hms-dbmi/Access-to-Data-using-PIC-SURE-API/Cure_Sickle_Cell/README.md

 3. On the user-interface click on USER PROFILE
 4. On the pop-up window, click on REFRESH and then COPY
 5. On the user-interface click APPLICATIONS, in the dropdown select JupyterHub.
 6. In your Jupyter environment, click the Access-to-Data-using-PIC-SURE-API folder.
-Then click the Cure_Sickle_Cell folder.
+7. Click the Cure_Sickle_Cell folder.
-7. Select R and/or Python folder.
+8. Select R and/or Python folder.
 In this example we are selecting R.
-8. In the right hand corner click NEW, in the dropdown select Text File.
+9. In the right hand corner click NEW, in the dropdown select Text File.
 A new tab will open in the browser.
-9. Paste your security token into the text file.
+10. Paste your security token into the text file.
 In the left hand corner click File and in the dropdown select Rename.
-In the pop-up window name the file `token.txt`.
+11. In the pop-up window name the file `token.txt`.
 Click the blue OK button.
 Click File and in the dropdown select Save.
 Then close the tab.

 ![Security Token](curesc_security_token.gif)